47 Tuc in Rubin Data Preview 1: Exploring Early LSST Data and Science Potential: Introduction

-Its Gaia distance is in agreement with the distance modulus of $13.21 \pm 0.08$, derived from model analysis of a detached binary (V69) star in the cluster by \citet{Brogaard2017}.
+Its HST and Gaia distance is in agreement with the distance modulus of $13.21 \pm 0.08$, derived from model analysis of a detached binary (V69) star in the cluster by \citet{Brogaard2017}.
 Other prior values, such as from the modeling of color-magnitude diagram features, and the cooling curves of its white dwarfs are dependent on knowing or assuming the detailed metal content and the age of 47 Tuc's stars.
 Thus Gaia's parallax based distance sets the stage for a more sure-footed determination of the properties of the cluster's stellar content, its age, and its history.
 Despite being an early known metal rich stellar system (e.g., $[Fe/H] \approx -0.75$ \citep{Renno2020} or $[M/H] \approx -0.5$ \citep{Simunovic2023}), the morphology of its color-magnitude diagram implies an age of between $11$ and $13$~Gyrs (more specifically \citet{Thompson_2020} claim $12.0 \pm 0.5$~Gyr), making it as old (to within discernible uncertainties) as the oldest globular clusters of the Galaxy.
-It has been studied using so called ``chromosome mapping" of detailed metallicities, which show that its oldest stars likely followed multiple evolutionary and chemical enrichment pathways \citep{Marino_2023}.
+It has been studied using the so called ``chromosome maps", which trace abundance correlations among stellar populations and reveals that its oldest stars likely followed multiple evolutionary and chemical enrichment pathways \citep[e.g.,][]{Carretta2005, Milone2012, Marino_2023}.
 Given its proximity, it also has been a target for studying the cooling sequence of its white dwarfs.
 Since 47 Tuc is a well-studied cluster, the parameter values listed here are illustrative examples rather than exhaustive or unique measurements.